WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Toggles, Checkboxes, Links, and Buttons/ReadMe.txt

 The samples in the Coding Arena are styled to look a certain way for the demo, but it doesn't actually matter what they look like.

-When applying new styles, simply ensure that sufficient color contrast is observed for low vision users, and a focus outline clearly shows which elements have focus, and your newly styled checkbox or button will be accessible.
+When applying new styles, simply ensure that sufficient color contrast is observed for low vision users, and a focus outline clearly shows which elements have focus, and your newly styled checkbox, button, or switch will be accessible.